-Audubon has launched an initiative that will turn parks, gardens and backyards across the nation into oases for millions of migrating birds that seek respite during their arduous, trans-continental journeys.
+Audubon's Urban Oases initiative is designed to turn parks, gardens, and backyards across the nation into oases for millions of migrating birds that seek respite during their arduous, trans-continental journeys.

 How You Can Get Involved